Nodal sets of Robin and Neumann eigenfunctions: Introduction

 on a compact smooth Riemannian manifold $\mathcal{M}$, Yau \cite{Y} conjectured that the Hausdorff measure of nodal sets can be controlled above and below by eigenvalues as

 where $c$, $C$ depend on the manifold $\mathcal{M}$.
 For the real analytic manifolds, the conjecture was answered by Donnelly-Fefferman in their seminal paper \cite{DF}.
-A relatively simpler proof for the upper bound for general second order elliptic equations on the analytic domain was given by Lin \cite{Lin}.
+A relatively simpler proof for the upper bound of general second order elliptic equations on the analytic domain was given by Lin \cite{Lin} by a different approach.

 For the smooth manifolds with $n=2$, Donnelly-Fefferman \cite{DF1} and Dong \cite{D} independently showed the upper bound $H^{1}(\{x\in\mathcal{M}| u(x)=0\})\leq C \lambda^{\frac{3}{4}} $ by using different arguments.
 A slight improvement with upper bound $C \lambda^{\frac{3}{4}-\epsilon}$ was given by Logunov and Malinnikova \cite{LM}.
 For higher dimensions $n\geq 3$, Hardt and Simon \cite{HS} derived the exponential upper bound $H^{n-1}(\{\mathcal{M} | u=0\})\leq C \lambda^{C\sqrt{\lambda}}$.
 Very recently, Logunov in \cite{Lo} obtained a polynomial upper bound